 Where old telephone lines and undersea cables fail, a laser beam between Alpine peaks could take over by transmitting terabits of data without interruption.
 It's not a sci-fi movie script, but an incredible project fielded by ETH Zurich and its European partners.

-In a test conducted between the mountain peak of the Jungfraujoch and the city of Bern, Switzerland, the researchers "shot" several terabits of data per second through the air.
-A remarkable achievement that could one day be scaled up using a network of satellites in low Earth orbit.
-And that could end the era of costly undersea telecommunication cables.
+In a test conducted between the Jungfraujoch mountain peak and the city of Bern, Switzerland, researchers shot several terabits of data per second through the air.
+A remarkable achievement that could one day be scaled up using a network of low Earth orbit satellites.
+And this could put an end to the era of expensive underwater telecommunications cables.

 A "web laser" instead of cables